menu

 Another notable thing is that Sutton - Newbury is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Sutton - Newbury’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Sutton - Newbury is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Sutton - Newbury is a great place for families with children to consider.
+First of all, many other families with children live here, making Sutton - Newbury a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Sutton - Newbury has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Sutton - Newbury’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Sutton - Newbury, however, is that residents on average have to contend with a long commute, spending on average 32.12 minutes every day commuting to work.